Skip to Content

 Sticking to the inland route would deprive you of some of the best places to visit in Australia.

 Apart from the Grampians, the scenery on this stretch of road is quite dull.
-Neglecting the coast route in favour of a quicker inland journey would be a big mistake, as the scenery is incredible!
+Neglecting the coast route in favour of a quicker inland journey would be such a shame, as the scenery is incredible!

 If you want to know what to see between Adelaide and Melbourne, then check out some of my selections below!